 Setting up a new capacity (Power BI Premium)

-The number of v-cores will reflect the amount used and the amount available to create capacities with.
-The amount of v-cores available to your organization is based on the Premium SKUs that you have purchased.
-For example, purchasing a P3 and a P2 would result in 48 available cores – 32 from the P3 and 16 from the P2.
+The admin portal shows the number of virtual cores (v-cores) that you have used and that you still have available.
+The total number of v-cores is based on the Premium SKUs that you have purchased.
+For example, purchasing a P3 and a P2 results in 48 available cores – 32 from the P3 and 16 from the P2.

-If you have available v-cores, setup your new capacity by doing the following.
+If you have available v-cores, set up your new capacity by following these steps.

-Define who the capacity admin is for this capacity.
+Define who the admin is for this capacity.

 Select your capacity size.
 Available options are dependent on how many available v-cores you have.
 You can't select an option that is larger than what you have available.